leonxlin/quarantine/README.md

 ## TODO

+- bug: dragging may not work with minified js
 - make creatures give up on goal after some amount of time
 - make initial speed uniform (currently creatures move faster at start)